cosmicjs/wordpress-post-importer/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run export`
-Export the contents of this app into the build folder, then zip the build into `extension.zip` file for upload to Cosmic JS.
+Export the contents of this app into the build folder, then zip the build into `extension.zip` file for upload to Cosmic.